Healthy Homes Assessment Onekawa

 What We Do

-As building inspectors we handle all components of specialist house inspections.
-We are here to make sure that you make the best decision when buying your next home.
+As building inspectors we take on all aspects that come with professional house examinations.
+We are there to make sure you make the best decision when buying your next home.

-We value your money We conduct detailed examinations to ensure that you don’t receive any expensive or unwelcome expenses, which means you can relax and focus on the fun parts of purchasing or owning the house.
+We value your money, and undertake comprehensive examinations to ensure you don’t get any unexpected or expensive unpleasant surprises, so you are able to relax and focus on the exciting aspects of purchasing or owning your own house.

-We specialise in a variety of services to ensure that you are fully informed of the condition of any property that you might be contemplating buying or selling along with other services.
+We are specialised in a range of services to make sure you are fully informed of the condition of any property that you might be considering buying or selling as well as additional solutions.

-We do not just collaborate with you, but we also work with big clients like the local authorities, banks and insurance companies.
-Evidently , they enjoy the peace of mind provided, due to the details that we offer in our reports of building inspections.
+We don’t just work with you but we also work with important clients such as bank branches, local councils and insurance firms.
+Evidently , they appreciate the reassurance provided, thanks to the information that we offer in our reports of building inspections.

-With our systematic method of conducting your home inspection and the latest software technology including digital photos imbedded into your Report, you are able to actually see any issues that could be identified.
-Through our detailed reporting it is no wonder we have so many clients who recommend our service to family members and friends.
+We have a systematic approach to your property inspection as well as the latest technology in software that incorporates digital images into the document, you are able to actually see any issues discovered.
+Thanks to our comprehensive report, it is no wonder that we receive so many clients who recommend our service to family and friends.

 Have Peace of Mind - Get in Touch